-Investing in our class A common stock involves risks.
-See "Risk Factors" beginning on page S-12 of this prospectus supplement, on page 4 of the accompanying prospectus and in our periodic reports filed with the Securities and Exchange Commission and incorporated by reference herein.
+Investing in the debentures involves risks.
+See "Risk Factors" beginning on page S-16 of this prospectus supplement, on page 4 of the accompanying prospectus and in our periodic reports filed with the Securities and Exchange Commission and incorporated by reference herein.